-Signs were posted to see if an "owner" would step up and we inquired with everyone we met, but all to no avail.
+Signs were posted to see if an "owner" would step up.
+We inquired with everyone we met and put an ad in the newspaper, but all to no avail.
 We were now "parents" for the first time.
 A shelter, no-kill or not, was never a consideration.
 These siblings had to stay together.
 Within seconds, we realized the three abandoned kittens had found their forever home.

 The Big Guy

 John, pictured below, is the mesomorphic one.
 At 12 pounds, he is lean, muscular, and brave; often willing to go nose to nose with a dog, a horse, or whatever else comes along.

 He is also very physically affectionate.
 He can always be counted on for a nearly ecstatic response to your presence; purring, rubbing, and rolling around although he's no lap kitty.
 He kindly announces his entrance into a room with a solemn "mrrrroww" so as not to surprise anyone.